go-go-golems/remarquee/ttmp/2025/12/24/RMQ-0006--rmdoc-rendering-testing-validation-golden-runner/scripts/README.md

 and asks a structured multiple-choice question about highlighter alignment.

+### `12-render-test-rmdoc-pages1-2-pngs.sh`

+Renders `Test.rmdoc` pages 1–2 to PNGs via `remarquee rmdoc render-v6` + `pdftoppm`.

+### `13-plz-confirm-match-device-to-rendered-page.sh`

+Uses `plz-confirm image` to ask a human: which rendered page (1 or 2) matches the device screenshot best?
+This prevents us from debugging “misalignment” when it’s actually a page mapping/order issue.

 ## Prerequisites

 - `pdftoppm` (Poppler) must be installed and on PATH.